algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ##### B. Repeating Group

 Additionally, from the developer's point of view, it will be decided to use the **Repeating Group** element to display best sellers.
 This element allows to display a list of items in a row without setup parameters to each display one by one.
-The data source for the repeating group will be the database containing cheeses, wines (with the attribute *yes* to "best sellers") and the recipe database. <br>
+The data source for the repeating group will be the database containing cheeses, wines (with the attribute *yes* to "best sellers"), and the recipe database. <br>

 #### 8.2.3 The Barcode Scanning Page

-When the user click on the related icon on the navigation bar, the app will redirect him to the barcode scanning page.
-Once on it, the plugin "Barcode Scanner" will be started.
-After the scan, the plugin will return the EAN code of the product (in background) and match it with the database.
-If the product is in the database, the app will send the user to the product page of the scanned product. <br>
+When the user clicks on the related icon on the navigation bar, the app will redirect him to the barcode scanning page.
+Once on it, the plugin "Barcode Scanner" will be started after clicking on a button to launch it.
+After the scan, the plugin will return the EAN code of the product (in the background) and match it with the database.
+If the product is in the database, the app will display the information of the scanned product just below. <br>

 ```mermaid
 graph TD